The best vitamins and supplements for vegetarians: a simple guide

 If you have made the decision to be a vegetarian, you are probably passionate about the environment, animal welfare, or your health.
 The amount of nutritional advice available for vegetarians can be overwhelming.
 But with the proper planning and precise supplementation, a plant-based diet can provide all the nutrients your body requires.
 In fact, according to Harvard Medical School, a vegetarian diet can actually reduce the risk of chronic disease including heart disease, cancer, and Type 2 diabetes.

 We've created a simple outline of the best vitamins and supplements for a vegetarian or vegan diet.
-Continue reading to better understand the risks and limitations of plant-based diets, and learn which vitamin deficiencies are common among vegetarians.
+Continue reading to better understand the risks and limitations of plant-based diets, and learn which vitamins are harder for vegetarians to get.
 Then review your current diet, or consult with a physician to determine if supplementation may be necessary for you to avoid vitamin deficiency.

 The vitamins missing from most vegetarian diets